Mistry (TV series): Reception

 Subhash K Jha of News 24 gave 2 stars out of 5 "Director Rishabh Seth allows Ram Kapoor no room to innovate or even move an inch away from the original version.
 Resultantly the character seems stilted and frozen."

 Amit Bhatia of ABP News rated it 3/5 stars and said that "Ram Kapoor starrer is a neat (pun intended) little series that won’t revolutionise the genre but offers just enough fun, curiosity, and emotional pull to keep you hooked."

 Deepa Gahlot of Rediff.com gave it 2.5 stars and noted that "Mistry may work for some, but also raises the question about mental illness being treated as a means of amusement for audiences."

 Controversy

-In June 2025, actor Ram Kapoor was removed from promotional activities for the upcoming series Mistry after allegations surfaced that he made sexually suggestive and off-colour remarks during a media interaction, causing discomfort among members of the JioHotstar promotional and publicity teams.
+In June 2025, actor Ram Kapoor was removed from promotional activities for Mistry after allegations surfaced that he made sexually suggestive and off-colour remarks during a media interaction, causing discomfort among members of the JioHotstar promotional and publicity teams.

 Following internal review and a formal complaint, the platform decided to cancel his remaining promotional appearances, thereafter conducting media interviews solely with co-star Mona Singh.

 In a subsequent statement, Kapoor publicly addressed the controversy, admitting that “everything I’ve been accused of saying, I have said,” and declaring himself “guilty as charged,” while explaining that he did not intend to offend those present and had perceived the environment as casual and friendly.
 He also said that had he sensed anyone was uncomfortable, he would have corrected himself immediately.